korningf/cso-git/README.md

 It is based on GitBash, based on MSysGit, based on Msys2, itself derived from Cygwin.

-GitBash ports Git and core-utils on Windows, but it does not port other needed tools.
+Now GitBash ports git and core-utils on Windows, but it is missing other needed tools.

 Tools that are fundamental for build development, systems integration, and automation.